pimcore/pimcore/docs/Development_Documentation/01_Getting_Started/06_Create_A_First_Project.md

 ![Complete object](../img/Pimcore_Elements_complete_object.png)

-# Putting the pieces together
+# Putting the Pieces Together
 Let's put the pieces together and connect the products to the CMS.

-## Update controller and template
+## Update Controller and Template
 Therefore create another action in the controller (ContentController) called `productAction`.

 ```php